 How to draw a crane.
 Picture 1

-How to draw a crane in stages:
+How to draw a crane step by step:

 How to draw a crane.
 Figure 2

-And again, a simple pencil will come in handy to draw step by step beautiful bird:
+And again a simple pencil will come in handy to draw step by step beautiful bird:

 How to teach a child to draw a crane

-We draw a crane with a child:
+Draw a crane with your child:

-• tell an older child that the tail of the number "9" can turn into a beautiful bird, and offer to finish drawing three feathers;
+• Tell an older child that the tail of the number “9” can turn into a beautiful bird, and offer to finish drawing three feathers;

 Editor's Choice